This smoked whole chicken is rubbed with a flavorful dry rub and smoked for 4 hours for a juicy chicken recipe with crispy skin!

-We suggest storing this chicken (carved, cubed, or shredded) in an air tight container the the refrigerator for up to 7 days.
+We suggest storing this chicken (carved, cubed, or shredded) in an air-tight container the refrigerator for up to 7 days.

 - 3 tablespoons olive oil

-- Remove any innards inside of the chicken and pat the chicken dry with a paper towel.
+- Prepare your whole chicken.
+Remove any innards inside of the chicken and pat the chicken dry with a paper towel.

 - Next drizzle olive oil all over the chicken.
 Rub the olive oil into the chicken, be sure to rub underneath the skin and every nook and cranny.

 - Generously sprinkle the chicken with the dry rub by starting by separating the chicken skin from the chicken meat.
 Sprinkle about 1 tablespoon of dry rub underneath the skin and massage the dry rub into the breast meat.

 - Carefully sprinkle the rest of the dry rub over the chicken.
 Massage the dry rub into the skin.
 Be sure the whole chicken is covered.